LispCookbook/cl-cookbook/numbers.md

-The [`rational` and `rationalize` functions][rational-and-rationalize] convert a real numeric argument into a rational. `rational` assumes that floating point arguments are exact; `rationalize` expoits the fact that floating point numbers are only exact to their precision, so can often find a simpler rational number.
+The [`rational` and `rationalize` functions][rational-and-rationalize] convert a real numeric argument into a rational. `rational` assumes that floating point arguments are exact; `rationalize` exploits the fact that floating point numbers are only exact to their precision, so can often find a simpler rational number.